BastienGolomer/CS439-DCASGD/notebooks/README.md

 =======
 - `regression.ipynb` : This notebook aims to compare SGD and DSCAGD on a simple task of linear regression.
 >>>>>>> ea929eadaeaf828e3b7a246f6be760e6994dd507
+- `nlp.ipynb` : This notebook aims to compare SGD and DSCAGD on a text classification task (Natural Language processing)